 Also, there are some third-party tools that use the same file format.

-A VHD file is known as Virtual Hard Disk.
-It was first released by Connectix for virtualization, but in 2003, it was acquired by Microsoft.
-And later in 2005, VHD format was made available to third-parties under Microsoft Open Specification Promise.
-A VHD can operate as a traditional physical disk to install OS, create files and folders, launch applications, etc. Also, the size of a VHD is flexible and can be managed and controlled by a virtualization manager.
+A VHD file, which stands for Virtual Hard Disk, was initially introduced by Connectix for virtualization purposes.
+However, in 2003, Microsoft acquired this technology, and in 2005, the VHD format was made accessible to third-party developers under the Microsoft Open Specification Promise.
+A VHD is capable of functioning just like a conventional physical disk, enabling the installation of operating systems, creation of files and folders, and the execution of applications, among other functions.
+Furthermore, the size of a VHD is adaptable and can be dynamically managed and controlled through a virtualization manager.

 Converting healthy and normal VMDK files to VHD might be easy, but if the VMDK files are corrupt, then it’s not possible to convert them.
 However, there are some free methods to repair corrupt VMDK files.
 But, there is no guarantee that you’ll able to convert VMDK files with manual methods even after repairing them.
 So, what you can do is use a VMDK recovery software that offers flawless VMware recovery of VMDK files – Kernel VMDK Recovery.